connor-mcnamara/Slave-to-the-algorithm/Week 9/README.md

 ![](multiplecanvassketch.png)

 ### Project Progress:
 Currently with in my P5.js sketch I have managed to load a song and have the beat/volume of the song determine the shape of the Cube whist it rotates.
-Going forward, my next big steps will be focused around incorporating user interaction into the sketch and adding an interface to the environment.
-In order to incorporate more user interactions I plan start investigating and exploring integrating ML5.js PoseNet in my sketch to allow user facial and arm movements have an impact on how the visualiser moves.
-I would also like to incorporate a mouse or keyboard driven function which has an effect to either the shape or colour of the visualiser.

 ##### Current Sketch:
 ![](Articulation.gif)